 -

-- Approximately 53 million people are food insecure in the U.S and rely on SNAP as a vital monthly supplement
+- Approximately 38.5 million people are food insecure in the U.S and rely on SNAP as a vital monthly supplement.

-- About 22.6 million children rely on free or reduced-fee lunches for their nutritional needs on an average school day and approximately 12.4 million children receive breakfast meals free or at a reduced price.
+- About 21 million children rely on free or reduced-price lunches for their nutritional needs on an average school day, and approximately 12.2 million children receive breakfast meals free or at a reduced price.

 - The average SNAP household has about 1.9 people, with a gross monthly income of $872 which remains well below the strict national income limits.